kohler/hotcrp/README.md

 You can also set $Opt["multiconferenceAnalyzer"] to a regular expression, a space, and a replacement pattern.
-HotCRP matches the full input URL to the regex, then uses the replacement pattern as the conference name.
-For example, this setting will use "conf_CONFNAME" as the conference name for a URL like "http://CONFNAME.crap.com/":
+HotCRP matches the full input URL to the regex, then uses the replacement pattern as the conference ID.
+For example, this setting will use "conf_CONFNAME" as the conference ID for a URL like "http://CONFNAME.crap.com/":

     $Opt["multiconferenceAnalyzer"] = '\w+://([^./]+)[.]crap[.]com[.]?/ conf_$1';